Welcome!

 Common Uses:Garden Railroads, Miniature/Faery Garden, Shade

 ] You know how easy it is to grow ficus in the house and now you only need a fraction of the space to do that.
 We're hard pressed to find any other ficus tree smaller than this one- but we'll keep trying.
+New grow is lime green maturing to dark green.
 We reserve this tropical tree for the Winter windowsill as a reminder of warmer days while the snow flies and temperatures hover at 20 degrees.

 Ficus, Too Little